BSidesMUC/BSidesMunich2025/tickets.md

 **Regular Ticket – Free**
 Full access to the conference at no cost.
 Tickets will be released in limited batches on announced dates.
 Follow us on social media to secure yours!
-* **Registration for the first batch of tickets will open on September 9, 2025 at 09:00 CEST.**
+* Registration for the first batch of tickets will open on September 9, 2025 at 09:00 CEST. - ** SOLD OUT **
-* Registration for the second batch of tickets will open on October 9, 2025 at 9:00 CEST.
+* Registration for the second batch of tickets will open on October 9, 2025 at 9:00 CEST. - ** SOLD OUT **
-* Registration for the third batch of tickets will open on TBA.
-*Note: The waiting list will open with the last batch of tickets.*
+* **Registration for the third batch of tickets will open on TBA. ** *Note: The waiting list will open with the last batch of tickets.*

 **Business Ticket – €595,00 incl.
 MwSt.
 (New this year!)**